strata-mvc/strata/docs/routes.md

 This will create 2 routes : one pointing to `PollController::index()` and a second one pointing to the `PollController::show($slug)` action.

 The actual matched URL is decided by the `slug` key of the `rewrite` setting of the Custom Post Type's `$configuration` array.
-Should it not have been customized, it will try to match the URLs `cpt_poll/` and `cpt_poll/[.*]/`.
+Should it not have been customized, it will try to match using the URL keys, which in this case would be `cpt_poll/` and `cpt_poll/[.*]/`.

 ## Matched routing

-Matched routing is when URL are compared to an exact string and are manually routed to a Controller and action.
+Matched routing occurs when URLs are compared to an exact string and are manually routed to a Controller and action destination.

-A route is represented by an array consisting of 3 indexes :
+This type of route is represented by an array consisting of 3 indexes :

 * The supported __request type__
 * The actual __permalink__ to match